-In my opinion, the information given in the annual report for the financial year for which the financial statements are prepared is consistent with the financial statements.
+In our opinion, the information given in the Pension Fund annual report for the financial year for which the financial statements are prepared is consistent with the financial statements.

-Matters on which I report by exception
+Matters on which we report by exception

-I report to you if, in my opinion the governance compliance statement does not reflect compliance with the Local Government Pension Scheme (Administration) Regulations 2008 and related guidance.
-I have nothing to report in this respect.
+We report to you if, in our opinion the governance compliance statement does not reflect compliance with the Local Government Pension Scheme (Administration) Regulations 2008 and related guidance.
+We have nothing to report in this respect.